zelikos/davincibox/README.md

 ### Dual GPU Systems

-Davincibox ships with switcheroo-control for handling multi-GPU systems, primarily intended for prioritizing the dedicated GPU over the integrated GPU in laptops.
+Davincibox ships with switcheroo-control for handling multi-GPU systems, primarily intended for prioritizing the dedicated GPU over the system's integrated GPU (both in laptops and applicable desktops).
 If you have a system with multiple dedicated GPUs, however, you may need to tell switcheroo-control which one to use by default.

 Enter davincibox with: